 But you do NOT need to worry about making a complaint to a bank you already have your mortgage with.

-All the major lenders, covering 97% of the mortgage market, have committed to letting customers who are up to date with mortgage payments to switch to a new fix without another affordability test.
+All the major lenders have committed to letting customers who are up to date with mortgage payments to switch to a new fix without another affordability test.
 So when your current mortgage fix ends, if you just want a new fix for the same mortgage (same amount, same term etc) then this should be fine.

 Win a complaint and negative marks are removed, so your score may improve